CASP-Systems-BU/koala/README.md

 *(Human time: 20 minutes, run time: 2 h 20 min)*

-Sec 5.4 runs a set of microbenchmarks on CloudLab `c6620` machines to demonstrate the efficiency of Koala's lazy state access mechanism, including the impact of total state size, key lookup overhead, and key locality/skew.
+Sec 5.4 runs a set of microbenchmarks on 8 CloudLab `c6620` machines (4 workers, one of which is colocated with the coordinator; 4 Kafka nodes) to demonstrate the efficiency of Koala's lazy state access mechanism, including the impact of total state size, key lookup overhead, and key locality/skew.
 This section is **optional** and not required for the main claims of the paper.

 <!-- All twelve experiments run Nexmark Q6\* (`nexmark_query6_modified`) under Koala for 10
 minutes at a stable input rate; after three minutes the target operator scales out from 4